BSA-US/dual-power-app/CONTRIBUTING.md

 ## Submitting a pull request

 1. Test your work
-2. Bring your work up to date by rebasing it onto this repo's `master` branch (see below)
+2. Bring your work up to date by rebasing it onto this repo's `main` branch (see below)
 3. Test your work again
 4. Create a pull request
-5. Change the target branch of the PR to `dev`
-6. Summarize your changes and [mention any relevant issues](https://help.github.com/en/github/writing-on-github/autolinked-references-and-urls#issues-and-pull-requests)
+5. Summarize your changes and [mention any relevant issues](https://help.github.com/en/github/writing-on-github/autolinked-references-and-urls#issues-and-pull-requests)
-7. Submit your PR
+6. Submit your PR

 ### Rebasing

 New to rebasing?
 It can be daunting the first time, but we'll get through this together.

+For an explanation of what rebasing means in git, check out [this guide](https://git-scm.com/book/en/v2/Git-Branching-Rebasing)

 #### Rebasing when collaborating from a fork

-1. The first time you do this, add this repo as a remote in your forked repo:
+1. If you're working from a fork of the repository, you will want to add the main BSA repository as a git remote, usually called `upstream`:
     ```sh
-    git remote add upstream https://github.com/https://github.com/BSA-US/world-of-jackson.git
+    git remote add upstream https://github.com/BSA-US/dual-power-app.git
     git fetch upstream
     ```
-2. Rebase your local branch onto `upstream/master`
+2. Rebase your local branch onto `upstream/main`
     ```sh
     git checkout my-branch
-    git rebase upstream/master
+    git rebase upstream/main
     ```
-3. Resolve the merge conflicts, choosing to keep your changes wherever you made them, and for all other conflicts choosing what is on `upstream/master`
+3. Resolve the merge conflicts, choosing to keep your changes wherever you made them, and for all other conflicts choosing what is on `upstream/main`
 4. When finished, force-push your newly in-sync branch:
     ```sh
     git push -f origin my-branch